How to Get an Order for Seizure and Sale to Enforce a Judgment

 An application for an auction sale is made by filing the “Request to Proceed with Auction” through eLitigation and paying the requisite fees where applicable.

 The Bailiff may require that a valuation report of the seized items be prepared and submitted before fixing the auction date.
-The valuation charges are to be borne by Judgment Creditor.
+The valuation charges are to be borne by you.

 Once the “Request to Proceed with Auction” is filed, a Notice of Sale must be posted at the place where the auction will take place at least 7 days before the date of the auction.
 You will be informed of the auction date through a letter sent by the Bailiff.

-This date may be within 3 to 5 weeks from the date of service of the Notice of Sale, subject to availability of dates and the validity of the WSS.
+The auction date may be within 1 to 5 weeks from the date of service of the Notice of Sale, subject to availability of dates and the validity of the enforcement order for seizure and sale of property.

-You will then have to contact and appoint the auctioneer selected by the Bailiff at least 7 days or 3 weeks before the auction date (depending on what is stated in the Bailiff’s letter).
+You will then have to contact and appoint an auctioneer at least 7 days or 3 weeks before the auction date (depending on what is stated in the Bailiff’s letter).
 The auctioneer’s fees and expenses will also be borne by you.

 What happens if I do not proceed with the auction sale?

-If you do not proceed with the auction sale, your WSS will be aborted.
-You may then wish to obtain legal advice about filing a fresh WSS.
+If you do not proceed with the auction sale, your enforcement order for seizure and sale of property will be aborted.
+You may then wish to obtain legal advice about filing a fresh enforcement order for seizure and sale of property.

 The Bailiff may also exercise his discretion to release any or all of the items seized.

-The filing fees associated with a WSS would depend on which court/tribunal issues the Judgment or court order that you are seeking to enforce:
+The filing fees associated with an enforcement order for seizure and sale of property would depend on which court/tribunal issues the court order you are seeking to enforce.
+The associated filing fees include:

 Other expenses may also be incurred.
-These expenses include:
+These expenses include (assuming the case was heard in a tribunal, Magistrate’s Court or District Court):

 - Bailiff’s attendance fee: $50 per hour or part thereof

-You may be able to recover your expenses if the WSS is successfully executed and the proceeds of sale of the seized items are sufficient to cover both the judgment debt and the expenses incurred.
+You may be able to recover your expenses if the enforcement order for seizure and sale of property is successfully executed and the proceeds of sale of the seized items are sufficient to cover both the judgment debt and the expenses incurred.

-However, if the proceeds of sale are insufficient to cover any expenses arising from the Bailiff’s execution of the WSS, any outstanding sums will be deducted from the deposit amount.
+However, if the proceeds of sale are insufficient to cover any expenses arising from the Bailiff’s execution of the enforcement order for seizure and sale of property, any outstanding sums will be deducted from the deposit amount.

-A WSS is just one of the methods used to enforce a court judgment issued pursuant to civil proceedings.
-You may wish to seek legal advice as to whether a WSS is appropriate for your situation.
+An enforcement order for seizure and sale of property is just one of the methods used to enforce a court order issued pursuant to civil proceedings.
+You may wish to seek legal advice as to whether such an enforcement order is appropriate for your situation.

 Feel free to get in touch with one of our civil litigation lawyers should you need any assistance in this regard.